 These programs meet concurrently one weekend a month (October - June).
 A new two-year cycle begins October 2018.

-The Jungian Psychotherapy Program was developed for health, mental health and social service professionals who:
+The JPP was developed for health, mental health and social service professionals who:

 The JSP is open to non-licensed allied professionals such as spiritual directors, chaplains, alternative health care providers, educators and artists with a strong interest in advancing their knowledge of analytical psychology.